Splitting of the Breast: Psychology

-Inside Leliel, Shinji sees his estranged father Gendo, who praises him; Shinji sees Gendo's praise as a source of spiritual strength, suggesting he fears his father but still wants his approval.
+Inside Leliel, Shinji sees his estranged father Gendo, who praises him; Shinji sees Gendo's praise as a source of spiritual strength, suggesting he fears his father but still wants his approval, a theme the series had already introduced in the twelfth episode.
 In a world without the concept of time, Shinji has a vision in which he sees another, younger self.
 He discusses himself with his other self sitting in a train cabin at sunset.
-The other Shinji coldly analyzes like a doctor the weak points of Shinji; he tells the real Shinji other versions of himself exist in other people minds, and "they are all Ikari Shinji".
-According to researcher Satohi Tsukamoto: "Shinji contemplates that he has two selves within himself: a core self and a self that acknowledges the core self".
+The other Shinji coldly analyzes like a doctor the weak points of Shinji; he tells the real Shinji that other versions of himself exist in other people's minds, and "they are all Ikari Shinji".
+According to researcher Satohi Tsukamoto, "Shinji contemplates that he has two selves within himself: a core self and a self that acknowledges the core self".
 Mechademia magazine described the monologue as a dialogue that is "reminiscent of a psychoanalytic therapy session".
 According to Evangelion Chronicle magazine, the scene's train alludes to life.
 Yahata Shoten's Evangelion Glossary also noted how Shinji is seen with a red pearl resembling an Angel's core in the same scene.
+According to the original script, the pearl symbolizes what is truly important to Shinji.
+As noted by writer Khegan M. DelPort, Shinji may "contain multitudes", but people can still recognize him as Shinji; Shinji might run, but he can't escape "the other" in himself, "the other" revealed in the sea of Dirac.
+Scholar Giuseppe Gatti similarly noted that the hyper-intimacy achieved between Eva and children during the berserk mode produces "a schizophrenic fragmentation of Shinji's sense of self" which corresponds to a fragmentation of "the diegetic time and space".